pgjdbc/pgjdbc/docs/content/documentation/use.md

 > **NOTE**
 >
-> You should not import the `org.postgresql` package unless you are using PostgreSQL™ extensions to the JDBC API.
+> You should not import the `org.postgresql` package unless you are using PostgreSQL® extensions to the JDBC API.

 ## Loading the Driver

 Applications do not need to explicitly load the org.postgresql.
 Driver class because the pgJDBC driver jar supports the Java Service Provider mechanism.
-The driver will be loaded by the JVM when the application connects to PostgreSQL™ (as long as the driver's jar file is on the classpath).
+The driver will be loaded by the JVM when the application connects to PostgreSQL® (as long as the driver's jar file is on the classpath).

 > **NOTE**
 >
-> Prior to Java 1.6, the driver had to be loaded by the application - either by calling `Class.forName("org.postgresql.Driver");` or by passing the driver class name as a JVM parameter `java -Djdbc.drivers=org.postgresql.Driver example.ImageViewer`
+> Prior to Java 1.6, the driver had to be loaded by the application: either by calling `Class.forName("org.postgresql.Driver");` or by passing the driver class name as a JVM parameter `java -Djdbc.drivers=org.postgresql.Driver example.ImageViewer`

 These older methods of loading the driver are still supported, but they are no longer necessary.

 ## Connecting to the Database

 With JDBC, a database is represented by a URL (Uniform Resource Locator).
-With PostgreSQL, this takes one of the following forms:
+With PostgreSQL®, this takes one of the following forms:

 * jdbc:postgresql:database
 * jdbc:postgresql:/